 Transport options – or lack of them – can also impact Londoner’s health and wellbeing.
 We know, for example, that the quality of the roads and public realm provision can encourage people to chose active lifestyles by walking and cycling.
 Evidence suggests that roadside pollution and road danger tend to affect poorer citizens the most.

 At the same time, new technologies and services are transforming the way we move around the city.
 While this may present challenges, there may also be opportunities for more targeted and flexible interventions which could make our transport system more equitable.

-This project will develop a conceptual framework of transport and equity and map positive and negative impacts on different groups, to understand how we might reform mobility so that it works for less advantaged Londoners.
-The research will use a broad definition of equity in transport, covering the following factors:
+This project developed a conceptual framework of transport and equity and map positive and negative impacts on different groups, to understand how we might reform mobility so that it works for less advantaged Londoners.
+The research used a broad definition of equity in transport, covering the following factors:

 - Externalities (including health and activity, pollution and safety)

-By drawing on data analysis, conducting interviews with key stakeholders and focus groups with transport user groups, the project will aim to help London boroughs and Transport for London to develop the intelligence and tools that can be used in the next phase of London’s growth.
-Our final report will be published in Autumn 2019.
+By drawing on data analysis, conducting interviews with key stakeholders and focus groups with transport user groups, the project aimed to help the Mayor of London, Transport for London and London boroughs to develop the intelligence and tools to used in the next phase of London’s growth.